 School: Erik Jonsson School of Engineering and Computer Science

 Catalog page: PhD

-Degree requirements: Master's degree in engineering or one of the natural sciences
+Degree requirements: Bachelor's or master's degree in engineering or one of the natural sciences

 GPA: Minimum 3.5 on a 4.0 scale.